pytroll/satpy/doc/source/modifiers.rst

     The Satpy parallax correction is experimental and subject to change.

-Since early 2022, Satpy has included a modifier for parallax correction, implemented in the :class:`~satpy.modifiers.parallax.ParallaxCorrectionModifier` class.
+Since version 0.37 (mid 2022), Satpy has included a modifier for parallax correction, implemented in the :class:`~satpy.modifiers.parallax.ParallaxCorrectionModifier` class.
 This modifier is important for some applications, but not applied